wagtail/wagtail-localize/docs/reference/translation_memory.md

 # Segments

-A segment is a piece of text that can be translated; they are stored in the `Segment` table.
+A segment is a piece of text that has been extracted from a page for translation; they are stored in the `Segment` model.
 The `Segment` model only stores each unique segment of text once.

 All segments are stored in HTML format even if they came from a text field. if they came from a plain text field, any special characters are escaped before storing them.